 What does recruitment marketing involve?

-Much like a regular marketing strategy, many different elements play a role in successful recruitment marketing.
+Much like a regular marketing strategy, many elements play a role in successful recruitment marketing.

 Content targeted to potential applicants is the most important part of any recruitment marketing strategy.